muhlba91/onyx-homeassistant-integration/README.md

 | Shutter Position | Home Assistant takes the position 0 as closed and 100 as open, Hella the opposite. | Home Assistant |
 | Tilt Position | Home Assistant takes the position 0 as closed and 100 as open, Hella's values range between 0-90 and 0-180. | Home Assistant / Hella |

-### Realtime Updates
+### Realtime Updates / Streaming API

-Since `v2` of the ONYX API, a dedicated event endpoint is available which pushed occurring events from the ONYX.CENTER to all clients; however, pushes only include partial updates.
+Since `v2` of the ONYX API, a dedicated event streaming endpoint is available which pushed occurring events from the ONYX.CENTER to all clients; however, pushes only include partial updates.

 The integration makes use of this and keeps a connection open to the ONYX API server to update the devices in near-realtime.
 Since exceptions can occur, and the endpoint only pushes partial updates, all device states are updated